 Did you know that if you purchased a defective product, you may have the grounds for a lawsuit?
-All vendors, whether it be the designer, manufacturer, distributor, or seller, have the legal responsibility to ensure their product is safe for consumer use.
+All parties in the chain of distribution, whether it be the designer, manufacturer, distributor, or seller, have the legal responsibility to ensure their product is safe for consumer use.
 Once that product enters the marketplace, consumers should be able to assume that the product is both effective and harmless.
 If it turns out, however, that the product is actually defective and harmful, the consumer may hold the responsible party legally responsible.
 While there are a number of ways a product might prove harmful, there are generally three types of product defects that can result in a lawsuit.
-In this post, our Houston product liability attorneys at Reich & Binstock will explain product liability and the types of product defects that can result in a lawsuit.

 - Auto parts and design defects